Showing posts with label exposing myself. Show all posts

 exposing my apartment

-I'm taking another leaf out of the collective books of Eddy and Nathan again today...
+I'm taking another leaf out of the book of Eddy again today...

 You've seen my favourite things, and what's on my bookshelves.... what's in my DVD collection and then where I blog...